 1. Soil Fracturing (TerraLift)

-There are, in some areas, not all, county restrictions on the use of TerraLift (soil fracturing) procedure.
-Using the TerraLift our success rate is in the 98th percentile, and we have a 18 year success rate on procedures completed since 1999.
+Using the TerraLift (Soil Fracturing) our success rate is in the 98th percentile, and we have an 20 year success rate on procedures completed since 1999.

-Based on our experience and results, the above mentioned options are generally 1/3 the cost of a replacement system.
+Based on our experience and results, the above mentioned options are generally 1/2 (or less) than the cost of a replacement system.